Keonapang/protein-binder-design/README.md

 This script takes in two arguments:

 **1. Raw `.PDB` file** of the target protein, most likely downloaded through a protein database.
 The script will ignore all irrelevant rows in the PDB file except the 'ATOM' rows. *Note: the file doesn't have to begin with amino acid residue 1*.
+See [/input/pdb2e7a.pdb](/input/pdb2e7a.pdb).

 ```bash
 HEADER    CYTOKINE                                09-JAN-07   2E7A